rimstar.org Solar Air Heating

 But what if the room is cold and it's cloudy (or nighttime!) ourdoors.
 The solar air heater may not have any heat for you.
 This isn't like a natural gas or electric heater where the necessary energy is always available.
 This is where the second temperature sensor comes in.
 The second temperature sensor is inside the solar air heater and monitors the temperature of the air there.
 If the room thermometer says that the room is too cold, it will ask the temperature sensor in the solar air heater if there is any hot air available.
 If there is, the temperature sensor will allow the fan to turn on.
 If there is not, it will prevent the fan from turning on.
 The temperature sensor in the solar air heat basically has a veto over the room thermometer.

 A good type of sensor to use inside the solar air heater if you are using the above mentioned circuit algorithm is a bimetallic snap disk (or disc) type thermal switch.
-Get the kind that closes the switch then the temperature is above a certain amount (e.g. 30C (86F)) and opens when it goes below a lower temperature.
+Get the kind that closes the switch when the temperature is above a certain amount (e.g. 30C (86F)) and opens when it goes below a lower temperature.
 I found some cheap ones in a local electronics store for $5CDN each.
 A higher quality one would cost more of course.
-See here for a circuit that uses a bimetallic snap disk controller.
+See here for more details, videos and circuits that use bimetallic snap disk controllers and thermostats.

 When building your solar air heater, you may want to do some testing and fine tuning.
 For this you would want to embed thermometers in your solar air heater.
 Sometimes the thermometer can be in a location that's visible from the outside but sometimes it's embedded deep in the bowls of your solar air heater making it hard to know what the temperature is.
 A remote thermometer can be handy for this.
 These come as two separate pieces, an electronic thermometer and a display piece.
 Some products have these two pieces communicate via radio and some use a long connecting wire.